 The 4th edition of the TLMI Glossary of Terms is completed.

-TLMI North American Label Study was finalized and released in October of 1994.
-Also made available was the revised TLMI Label Manual of Recommended Standard Specifications.
+TLMI North American Label Study was finalized and released in October.
+The revised TLMI Label Manual of Recommended Standard Specifications was also made available.

 TLMI hosts first joint meeting in October of 1994 with its European counterpart, FINAT, in Williamsburg, VA.